Talks

 About me

-I am the maths curriculum designer for Oak National Academy, and have worked for the last seven years as the maths specialist for the primary and secondary PGCE at the University of Huddersfield.
-I am a former teacher, head of faculty and assistant headteacher, and I have authored 5 mathematics books including the best selling subject knowledge book 'Yes, But Why?
+I am the maths curriculum designer for Oak National Academy, overseeing the design and development of a new, fully resourced open licensed maths curriculum for 5-16 year olds.
+I previously worked for seven years as the maths specialist for the primary and secondary PGCE at the University of Huddersfield.
+I am a former teacher, head of faculty and assistant headteacher, and I have authored 5 mathematics books including the best selling internationally published subject knowledge book 'Yes, But Why?
 Teaching for Understanding in Mathematics'.
-I am currently the editor-in-chief for the Mathematical Association and am in my PhD write-up year specialising in studying the intended and enacted primary mathematics curriculum.
+I have been a trustee at the Mathematical Association and have recently graduated with a PhD studying the intended and enacted primary mathematics curriculum.

 Recent talks